 Once a small oasis known for its palm trees and dates, Riyadh has since morphed into a modern metropolis with skyscrapers that emerge from the desert like giant sandcastles.
-Now, expats move to the Saudi capital mainly to advance their careers and earn lucrative salaries in Saudi Arabia's commercial hub.
+Now, expats moving to Riyadh mainly relocate there to advance their careers and earn lucrative salaries in Saudi Arabia's commercial hub.

 Living in Riyadh as an expat

 Foreigners make up almost half of the city’s population, which can be a reassuring factor for those who are wary of its strict Islamic laws.
 But expats are bound to experience some culture shock in Riyadh.